mhamdan91/IMAGE_2_CODE/README.md

 ## Tesseract Installation
-    1- Install pytesseract, e.g. using pip --> **pip install pytesseract** 2- Install Tesseract-OCR .exe to the following location on your machine: C:\Users\your_username\AppData\Roaming
+    1- Install pytesseract, e.g. using pip --> **pip install pytesseract** 2- Install Tesseract-OCR .exe to the following location on your windows machine: C:\Users\your_username\AppData\Roaming 3- if running on MAC OS, then you'll have to change this [line] to where tesseract is installed
 ------------------------------------

 ### Main.py Arguments: